 4. Ask About The Buyer’s Agent’s Recent Results.

 Buyers should ask Buyer’s Agents to produce examples of recent results they have achieved for clients who have worked with them.
-These results could include how the Buyer’s Agent saved the client money or how the Buyer’s Agent was able to pinpoint the best property for the client.
-If the Buyer’s Agent cannot demonstrate real results, it may be a red flag that this Buyer’s Agent will not be able to provide value for their respective fee.
+These results could include how the Buyer’s Agent saved the client money, secured a property in a multiple offer situation, or how the Buyer’s Agent was able to pinpoint the best property for the client.
+If the Buyer’s Agent cannot demonstrate real results, it may be a red flag this Buyer’s Agent will not be able to provide value for their respective fee.

 5. Prepare A List Of Questions To Ask.

 Buyers should come prepared with a list of questions relevant to their personal situation when approaching a Buyer’s Agent they are looking to engage.
-Your list of questions should be centred around what you want to achieve from the engagement and how you wish for your experience to be.
+Your list of questions should be centred around what you want to achieve from the engagement and the type of experience you want to take away from the process.
 What is the reason you are appointing a Buyer’s Agent to represent you and how does the process work?
-For example, if you are looking to engage a Buyer’s Agent because you want more leverage into the market and want to be given access to off-market properties or secret listings, you should ask the Buyer’s Agent about their local network and how connected they are to local Brisbane real estate agents.
-You could ask how the Buyer’s Agent sources property other than via the usual online channels or portals such as looking for property on www.realestate.com.au or www.domain.com.au.
+For example, if you are looking to engage a Buyer’s Agent because you want more leverage into the market and want to be given access to off-market properties, you should ask the Buyer’s Agent about their local network and how connected they are to local Brisbane real estate agents.
+You could ask how the Buyer’s Agent sources property other than via the usual online channels or portals.
 Perhaps you need reassurance that you will be given a money back guarantee if you feel the Buyer’s Agent hasn’t lived up to your expectations or produced the desired result?
-Keep in mind that genuine and ethical Buyer’s Agent all offer a money back guarantee on their service.
+Keep in mind that genuine and ethical Buyer’s Agent typically offer a money back guarantee on their service.
+Other good questions to ask are: 1) How long have you been buying property in the Brisbane property market?
+2) Do you work within a team or are you a solo operator?
+3) What is your average purchase price of the properties you are buying?
+4) What areas of Brisbane do you focus on?
+5) Do you buy all over Brisbane or just in certain suburbs?

 6. Ask About The Buyer’s Agent’s Fees.

 Finding out Buyer’s Agent fees is crucial.
 Many Buyer’s Agents charge a commission as well as an upfront fee and it is important buyers are clear on what the fees are and when they are payable.
 Some Buyer’s Agents charge a fixed fee as opposed to a commission rate.
 Buyers should ask about the differences between the two and in particular, why the Buyer’s Agent charges the way they do.
-Remember, you are looking to appoint a Professional, so don’t just appoint a Buyer’s Agent because they have the lowest fee.
-This can be a sign that their service is not as comprehensive as you might think.
+Remember, you are looking to appoint a Professional, so don’t simply appoint a Buyer’s Agent because they have the lowest fee.
+This can be a sign that their service is not as comprehensive, or the Buyer’s Agent is not as skilled or confident as you may think.
 Be sure you are comparing apples with apples and not apples to oranges.
 As the saying goes, you get what you pay for.
-This is true when it comes to working with Buyer’s Agents in Brisbane, and as explained above, a professional Buyer’s Agent will offer a written money back guarantee on their service.
+This is true when it comes to working with Buyer’s Agents in Brisbane, and as explained above, a professional Buyer’s Agent should offer a written money back guarantee on their service.

 7. Find Out If The Buyer’s Agent Receives Financial Incentives Or Kick-Backs.

 A Buyer’s Agent who receives financial incentives or kick backs from third parties MUST disclose these to you upfront before you sign.
-Buyers need to ask this question because it can determine how independent the Buyer’s Agent really is.
+Buyers need to ask this question because it can determine how independent and unbiased the Buyer’s Agent really is.
 If a Buyer’s Agent is receiving an incentive or a kick-back from another party (especially a builder, a developer or another real estate agent), this Buyer’s Agent may not be working in the Buyer’s sole interest.
-This is a huge red flag for buyers who are looking for unbiased independent property advice as to which property is best for them and their personal situation.
-The last thing you want is for a Buyer’s Agent to be recommending a property to you because they will receive a financial incentive from the property developer or builder.
+This is a huge red flag for buyers who are looking for unbiased independent property advice.
+The last thing you want is for a Buyer’s Agent to be recommending a property to you because they will receive a financial incentive from the property developer, builder or real estate agent.

 8. Find Out About How The Buyer’s Agent Goes About The Buying Process.

 Buying property is a complex task.
-A good Buyer’s Agent will be able to explain to you the process they move through to buy you the right property at the right price.
-Better yet, the Buyer’s Agent you choose should have a written outline of the entire process and how they go about delivering their service to you as a buyer and client.
-You should ask to receive this document before you sign up with them.
+A good Buyer’s Agent will be able to explain the process they move through to buy the right property for you at the right price.
+Better yet, the Buyer’s Agent you choose should have a written outline of their entire process and how they go about delivering their service to you as a buyer and client.
+You should ask to receive this document before you commit to them.
 You should also ask the Buyer’s Agent if they are part of a team or if they work independently.
-In some cases, larger Buyer’s Agency companies can redirect clients to less experienced staff for certain parts of the buying process and you may in fact be working with several people within a team, rather than just the Buyer’s Agent themselves.
-If you are the type of person who doesn’t like the idea of being redirected to lower level staff within a firm and you prefer to work one on one, you may need to rethink which Buyer’s Agent is best for you.
+In some cases, larger Buyer’s Agency firms redirect clients to less experienced staff for certain parts of the buying process and you may in fact be working with several people within a team, rather than just the Buyer’s Agent themselves.
+If you are the type of person who doesn’t want to be redirected to less skilled or lower ranking staff within a firm and you prefer to work one on one, you may need to rethink which Buyer’s Agent is best for you.
 The Buyer’s Agent should be able to demonstrate to you in a step by step format how the buying process is managed on their end and what value they are adding to your purchase at each phase in the process.

 9. Ask About The Buyer’s Agent’s Local Network.